calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 Forked from xeden3's joplin-plugin-kity-minder project and made several modifications:

-    1.Adjusted part of the UI to make it more in line with operating habits;
+    1.Adjusted part of the UI to make it more in line with operating habits.

-    2.Re-added the import and export functions of local-kity-minder and fixed some minor bugs;
+    2.Re-added the import and export functions of local-kity-minder and fixed some bugs.

-    3.Multilingual internationalization now supports English, Chinese, Japanese, Spanish, French, and German;
+    3.i18n now supports English, 中文, 日本語, Español, Français and Deutsch.

+    4.Supports switching between different languages.

-    4.Removed Baidu image search function and internationalized all uninternationalized text.
+    5.Removed Baidu image searching function and internationalized all text.

 In the future, multilingual switching, uploading of local images and other functions will be realized.